 You can easily pick up kids’ bikes for under $100, but high-end bikes can start at $1,000 and run into five figures.
 The best deals on bicycles appear during the off-season – in other words, the cold months, says Kristin Cook, managing editor of Ben’s Bargains, a Web site that specializes in finding online deals.
 Look for markdowns of 30% to 50% in January or February on the previous year’s models to make way for the new models being released in the spring, she says.
 Although the discounts aren’t as deep, you can find some deals on newer models in September.

 No matter when you’re shopping for a new car, the key to getting a good deal is doing your research before you set foot inside the dealership.
 The more prepared you are, the better-positioned you will be to negotiate.
-Car-buying Web sites, such as Kelley Blue Book and Edmunds, can help you come up with a target price on a new vehicle based on where you live and what features you’re interested in.
+Car-buying Web sites, such as Kelley Blue Book (opens in new tab) and Edmunds (opens in new tab), can help you come up with a target price on a new vehicle based on where you live and what features you’re interested in.

 But to increase your chances of getting the best price on a new car, shop in the early fall, when new models hit lots.
 That’s when dealers offer discounts and incentives, such as cash rebates and low- or no-interest financing, on older models, says Philip Reed, senior consumer advice editor for Edmunds.
 It can also help to wait until the end of the month – preferably on a weekday, not a busy weekend – when dealers are eager to meet their sales quotas and are more willing to reduce prices, Reed says.